GCSE: History

-Before the introduction of GCSEs, pupils took the CSE (Certificate of Secondary Education) or the more academically challenging O-Level (General Certificate of Education (GCE) Ordinary Level) exams, or a combination of the two, in various subjects.
+Before the introduction of GCSEs pupils took the CSE (Certificate of Secondary Education) or the more academically challenging O-Level (General Certificate of Education (GCE) Ordinary Level) exams or a combination of the two, in various subjects.
 The CSE broadly covered GCSE grades C–G or 4–1 and the O-Level covered grades A*–C or 9–4, but the two were independent qualifications, with different grading systems.
 The separate qualifications were criticised for disadvantaging the bottom 42% of O-Level entrants, who failed to receive a qualification, and the highest-achieving CSE entrants, who had no opportunity to demonstrate higher ability.

 In their later years O-Levels were graded on a scale from A to E, with a U (ungraded) below that.
 Before 1975 the grading scheme varied between examination boards, but typically there were pass grades of 1 to 6 and fail grades of 7 to 9.
 However, the grades were not displayed on certificates.
+Before grades were introduced, actual percentage marks were given, to the nearest 5%, the pass mark being 45%.

 The CSE was graded on a numerical scale from 1 to 5, with 1 being the highest and 5 the lowest passing grade.
 Below 5 there was a U (ungraded) grade.
 The highest grade, 1, was considered equivalent to an O-Level C grade or above, and achievement of this grade often indicated that the pupil could have taken an O-Level course in the subject to achieve a higher qualification.
 As the two were independent qualifications with separate syllabi, a separate course of study would have to be taken to convert a CSE to an O-Level in order to progress to A-level.

 There was a previous attempt to unite these two disparate qualifications in the 1980s, with a trial ‘16+‘ examination in some subjects, awarding both a CSE and an O-Level certificate, before the GCSE was introduced.
 The final O-level/CSE examinations were sat in 1987.